 With the rise in popularity of yarn being held double in knitting and crochet patterns, you might be curious about how to use this strategy in your projects.
 Unfortunately, there is conflicting information about what weight holding two identical yarns together will produce.
 Some resources suggest that two identical weights held double will produce the next weight (for example – two strands of fingering make sport), while others suggest a heavier weight (for example – two strands of fingering make DK).

 I’ve found the most accurate way to determine the gauge of a yarn held double is to calculate the new yardage.
 Let’s say I have a fingering weight yarn with 400 yards per 100 grams.
 If I held this yarn double, I would divide the yardage in half to get my new weight.
 400 / 2 = 200 yards per 100 grams.
 This new weight falls in the worsted category – I can now use this information to determine if holding a yarn double will be a suitable substitution in my pattern.
 Read this blog post by Math for Knitters for a deeper dive on holding yarns together.

 When all else fails and you can’t seem to find a reasonable sub for your yarn, try YarnSub.com.
 YarnSub is a database of over 10,000 yarns that tracks the features of yarns to suggest reasonable substitutes with the click of a mouse.

 Suggestions on YarnSub.com are rated as an excellent match or a good match, and a comparison of the two yarns is listed so you can make an informed decision.
 Visit YarnSub.com and test the different yarns you typically use to see what substitutes are suggested.
-NOTE: Yarn Sub does not list every single yarn commercially available, but it’s a great place to start.
-YarnSub.com also hosts a great collection of articles and recent books for you to browse.
+NOTE: Yarn Sub does not list every commercially available yarn, but it’s a great place to start.
+YarnSub.com also hosts a great collection of articles and recent books to browse.